solana-labs/governance-docs/docs/DAO Guides/tokendao.md

 :::info Youtube Video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/eIjuq2IAnck?si=eJf3iX0ovQTo3h2-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Make sure to review all info and **double check** if everything is correct.

+After creating the DAO make sure to create a **test proposal** to see if the DAO is running on the correct parameters and to see if proposals can go through the quorum.

+For any assistance in these test proposals feel free to join our **Discord**.
 :::

 ### Step 1 - Selection